 Not surprisingly, Humphrey's Executor has seen its already shaky foundations eroded over the years.
-In Morrison, the Supreme Court sidestepped Humphrey's Executor's troublesome reliance "on the terms 'quasi-legislative' and 'quasi-judicial," instead grounding its endorsement of tenure protection for the independent counsel on the conclusion that tenure protection did not "unduly trammel[] on executive authority."
+In Morrison, the Supreme Court sidestepped Humphrey's Executor's troublesome reliance "on the terms 'quasi-legislative' and 'quasi-judicial," instead grounding its endorsement of tenure protection for the independent counsel on the conclusion that tenure protection did not "unduly trammel [] on executive authority."
 487 U.S. at 689, 691.
 The decision similarly avoided scrutiny in Free Enterprise Fund v.
-Public Company Accounting Oversight Board, in part because the parties there "agree[d] that the Commissioners [of the Securities and Exchange Commission] cannot themselves be removed by the President except under the Humphrey's Executor standard of 'inefficiency, neglect of duty, or malfeasance in office."
+Public Company Accounting Oversight Board, in part because the parties there "agree[d] that the Commissioners [of the Securities and Exchange Commission cannot themselves be removed by the President except under the Humphrey's Executor standard of 'inefficiency, neglect of duty, or malfeasance in office."
 561 U.S. 477, 487 (2010) (quoting Humphrey's Ex'r, 295 U.S. at 620).
 But the majority opinion in Free Enterprise Fund is replete with reminders that allowing officers to "execute the laws" without plenary presidential supervision "is contrary to Article II's vesting of the executive power in the President"-a principle squarely in conflict with Humphrey's Executor.
 561 U.S. at 496.
 And most recently, in Seila Law and again in Collins v.
 Yellen, 594 U.S. 220 (2021), the Supreme Court took particular care not to widen the application of Humphrey's Executor beyond its essential facts.

-This history counsels in favor of treating the exception for politically balanced, multi-member commissions "said not to exercise any executive power" narrowly.
-Seila Law, 591 U.S. at 216.
-And because that exception does not fit the MSPB, the members of the Board are not entitled to the removal protections set forth in 5 U.S.C. § 1202(d).
+This history counsels in favor of treating the exception for politically balanced, multi-member commissions narrowly.
+And because that exception does not fit the NLRB in all relevant respects, the members of the NLRB are not entitled to the removal protections set forth in 29 U.S.C. § 153(a).